martinapugliese/tales-science-data/prob-stats-data-analysis/README.md

 # Probability, Statistics and Data Analysis

-A collection of notes on topics regarding Probability and Statisitcs and the way to use their concepts to analyse data.
+*A collection of notes on topics regarding Probability and Statistics and the way to use them to analyse data and draw conclusions.*

 ## General intro